Drumcree conflict: Drumcree standoff and loyalist violence

+Police reversal and Irish nationalist riots

 Shortly before noon on Thursday 11 July, the Chief Constable reversed his decision and allowed the Orangemen to march along Garvaghy Road.
 The residents' group had not been consulted on this and rioting erupted as police in armoured vehicles flooded the Garvaghy area and batoned hundreds of protesters off the Garvaghy Road.
 About 1,200 Orangemen then marched down the road while residents were hemmed into their estates by riot police.
 There was outrage among the Catholic/nationalist community, who believed police had "surrendered" to loyalist violence and threats.
 An article in the Irish News concluded that "police did not have the will to impose the rule of law on the Orange Order and loyalists".
 The Chief Constable said he believed the situation could no longer be contained.
 He claimed the crowd at Drumcree was expected to rise to 60,000 or 70,000 that night and would have broken through the defences and attacked the Catholic area.
 Nationalists argued that the police did nothing to stop the thousands of loyalists from gathering.

 Rioting erupted in Catholic/nationalist areas of Lurgan, Armagh, Belfast and Derry.
 In Derry, 22 protesters were seriously injured and one, Dermot McShane, died after being run-over by a British Army armoured vehicle.
 An inquest later ruled that Private Daniel Moran, the driver, did not follow proper military procedures.
 The rioting was some of the worst in Derry during the Troubles.
 Rioting continued throughout the week, during which time the police fired 6,000 plastic bullets, 5,000 of which were directed at nationalists.
 The Committee on the Administration of Justice (CAJ), who had sent members to observe the situation, condemned this "completely indiscriminate" use of plastic bullets.
 Human Rights Watch also accused police of using "excessive force".

 Leaders of Sinn Féin and the SDLP stated that nationalists had completely lost faith in the RUC as an impartial police force.
 In protest, the SDLP resigned its 21 seats in the Northern Ireland Forum, and support grew for Sinn Féin and the IRA.